Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 11

-**Goal:** The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
+**Goal:** The password for the next level is stored in the file `data.txt`, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by `13 positions`.

-Well Interestingly, its llike a ceasar cipher where the key is 13.
-Given the suggested commands, I chose to do `whatis` on the unfamiliar command `tr` and found out it helps in translation of charaters.
-Well what I can now do is I can replact A with N and so on...
+This challenge resembled a `Caesar cipher` with a key of `13`.
+Using the `whatis` command, I investigated the unfamiliar `tr` command and discovered that it `translates characters`.
+By applying this, I was able to replace each letter with its counterpart 13 positions ahead in the alphabet, effectively decoding the text:

 ```bash
 cat data.txt | tr [a-z] [n-za-m] | tr [A-Z] [N-ZA-M]
 ```

-The above is my initial solution but is there a better way??
-After some trial and error, I found the compact version which is not that pretty but I guess good enough...
+The previous solution was my initial approach, but I later discovered a more concise method.
+Although less visually clear, this compact command achieves the same result effectively:

 ```bash
 cat data.txt | tr [a-zA-Z] [n-za-mN-ZA-M]